almiso/CollageApp/README.md

 CollageApp
 ==========

-The test application

-It allows you to make a simple collage of four photos taken their instagram
+Application allows you to make a simple collage of few photos taken their instagram

 ## Changelog